nierob/qmetatype/README.txt

 The proposed solution
 =====================

 We introduce a metetype call similar to QObject metacall.
-Type id is just an address to structure containging that function.
-Access to any stored data or functionality would be achieved always through that call, just with different arguments.
+Type id is just an address to structure containging that function plus some data used for runtime created types.
+Access to any stored data or functionality would be achieved always through the call, just with different arguments.
 That creates small, but I believe acceptable, overhead of dispatching the calls.
 In return we get quite a lot of flexibility and BC safety for modifications.
+Simial concept is used in QObject metatcall.

 Why not use just pure const data access, aka why to pay for an indirect function call?